 Each day, thousands of men and women look for ways to improve their appearance.

-- The results can last for a while, though in some cases multiple treatments are needed as it does drastically reduce hair growth.
+- Effective.
+The results can last for a while, though in some cases multiple treatments are needed as it does drastically reduce hair growth.

 Medical Aesthetics Training at National Laser Institute

 At National Laser Institute, we offer several medical aesthetic courses that can be completed in as little as two weeks!
 Each year, we teach thousands of students how to become cosmetic laser technicians.

 Our Comprehensive Laser Course combines didactic education and clinical hands-on training for the ultimate learning experience!

 The first half of the course is spent in the classroom where students will learn things like facial anatomy, tissue interaction and patient care.
 Clinicals are spent in a medical spa setting where students will watch comprehensive laser demonstrations and provide cosmetic treatments to real clients.

 Students will learn some of the most popular aesthetic treatments like laser hair removal, tattoo removal, IPL photofacial and body contouring (CoolSculpting).

 Our alumni have found jobs working in laser and niche clinics, medical spas, physician’s offices, salons, fitness centers and more!